jorge2412/DataLake2/Data/Azure DocumentDB/Session 2 - Hands On (Draft)/Azure DocumentDB HOL.md

 <a name="HOLTitle"></a>
-# Azure DocumentDB #
+# Using Azure DocumentDB #

 ---

 <a name="Overview"></a>
 ## Overview ##

-An app, tool, or process, whether it targets businesses, consumers, or both, is only as meaningful as the data that drives it.
+Whether it targets businesses, consumers, or both, an app is only as meaningful as the data that drives it.
 With consumer and organizational requirements changing constantly, as well as the need to store, index, and optimize data and structures as they change, the need for a more open, flexible, and schema "agnostic" data solution has been become essential.
 Azure DocumentDB addresses these challenges and makes it easy to adjust and adapt data models on the fly, as business logic and application scenarios change.

+[DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) is a fully managed NoSQL database service built for fast performance, high availability, elastic scaling, and ease of development.
+As a schema-free NoSQL database, DocumentDB provides rich and familiar SQL query capabilities over JSON data, ensuring that 99% of your reads are served under 10 milliseconds and 99% of your writes are served under 15 milliseconds.
+These unique benefits make DocumentDB a great fit for Web, mobile, gaming, IoT, and many other applications that need seamless scale and global replication.

 In this lab, you’ll create and configure an Azure DocumentDB account, database, and collection to accept the import of customer and product order information for the fictitious company Adventure Works, as well as automatically populating an Azure Search service index with customer and product information to facilitate an "autosuggest" customer order search.